Priyankasahas/toy-robot/README.md

-## Toy Robot Simulator Problem - Ruby Solution
+# Toy Robot Simulator Problem - Ruby Solution

+# Task
-# Description
+## Description

 - The application is a simulation of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units.